rintran720/rtmp-server/README.md

 ### RTMP SERVICE

-This application provide livestream service for streaming, and merge 2 stream to 1 stream if you want to make AMA live
+This application provide livestream service for streaming, and merge 2 streams to 1 stream if you want to make AMA live.

 #### Install ffmpeg for RTMP to HLS transcoding